wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 ### OMF ingress logging

-You can find log messages related to egress in the Storage logs.
+You can find log messages related to ingress in the Storage logs.

 To output most information for troubleshooting, you should temporarily set the the log level to **Trace**.